 You can store large amounts of Blobs within each container, and these could be things like document files, images and other multimedia.

 Microsoft provides different storage tiering models for the storing of your data.

-Each one has a different pricing model (per GB) and access requirements.
+Each one has a different storage pricing model in Azure (per GB) and access requirements.